viven-inc/.github/profile/README.md

 ![Company Photo](https://github.com/viven-inc/.github/blob/main/image/viven_long_logo_v2.jpg)

 VIVEN, Inc. is a education software company in Tokyo, Japan.
 The company is co-founded by [Shintaro Yoshida](https://github.com/cin-chan) and [Tsuyoshi Okawa](https://github.com/ogrenci-jp).
 We provide the software "Murutoki" for university lecture, research laboratory.
 This software enable all the information related with meeting in one place.
-We release this software on Feb 4 as a Beta Release.
+We release this software on Mar 24(Fri) as a Beta Release.
 If you have any question, feel free to contact us.

 <p align="left">
   <a href="mailto:contact@viven.inc" style="text-decoration:none">